vstinner/unicode_book/programming_languages.rst

    ``CharsetEncoder`` exception if a character cannot be encoded.
  * ``.length()``: length in UTF-16 characters.

-As `Python`_ compiled in narrow mode, non-BMP characters are stored as `UTF-16 surrogate pairs`_ and the length of a string is the number of UTF-16 characters, not the length in Unicode characters.
+As :ref:`Python` compiled in narrow mode, non-BMP characters are stored as :ref:`UTF-16 surrogate pairs <Surrogate pair>` and the length of a string is the number of UTF-16 characters, not the length in Unicode characters.

-Java uses a variant of `UTF-8`_ which encodes the nul character (U+0000) as the overlong byte sequence ``0xC0 0x80``, instead of ``0x00``.
-This is be able to use `C`_ functions like :c:func:`strlen`.
+Java uses a variant of :ref:`UTF-8` which encodes the nul character (U+0000) as the overlong byte sequence ``0xC0 0x80``, instead of ``0x00``.
+This is be able to use :ref:`C` functions like :c:func:`strlen`.
 The Tcl language uses the same encoding.